Hy Averback: Radio

-During World War II, as part of the Armed Forces Radio Service, he entertained troops in the Pacific with his program of comedy and music, where he created the character of Tokyo Mose, a lampoon of Japan's Tokyo Rose.
-After his discharge, his big break came when he was hired to announce the Jack Paar radio show, which replaced Jack Benny for the summer beginning June 1, 1947.
-He became the announcer for Bob Hope on NBC in September 1948 and announced for other NBC radio shows, The Sealtest Village Store and Let's Talk Hollywood, as well as on the Sweeney and March show on CBS in 1948 and appeared as the voice of Newsweek magazine on a weekly radio show on ABC West Coast stations the same year.
+During World War II, as part of the Armed Forces Radio Service (AFRS), he entertained troops in the Pacific with his program of comedy and music, where he created the character of Tokyo Mose, a lampoon of Japan's Tokyo Rose.

+After his discharge, Averback's big break came when he was hired to announce the Jack Paar radio show, which replaced Jack Benny for the summer of 1947.
+From there, he became the announcer for Bob Hope on NBC in September 1948, and announced NBC radio shows The Sealtest Village Store and Let's Talk Hollywood.
+He announced the Sweeney and March show on CBS in 1948, and became the voice of Newsweek's weekly radio magazine show on ABC's West Coast stations.

 Averback was also an actor, appearing a number of times on the Jack Benny radio show, beginning in January 1948.

 In 1952, Averback starred in Secret Mission, a transcribed program "dealing with factual stories of escape from behind the Iron Curtain" on AFRS.
 In 1955 he joined the ensemble cast of Yours Truly, Johnny Dollar, playing multiple character roles in support of leading actor Bob Bailey.